The family shareholder

 Should company shares be held in a trust structure?
 Again, the competing tax and estate planning issues must be balanced against the protection a trust provides in the event of a relationship dispute.

-On a divorce, the court looks to reach a fair solution for a financial settlement.
+On divorce, the court looks to reach a fair solution for a financial settlement.
 It does so with reference to the resources of the parties, from all sources and worldwide.

-There is a duty within divorce proceedings to disclose any interest in a trust.
+In England and Wales, there is a duty within divorce proceedings to disclose any interest in a trust.
 How it comes into play in the settlement will depend to a large extent on:

 - The nature of the trust — whether it can be said to have a ‘nuptial element’;